 This whole topic is a rather trivial example of what theologians call adiaphora (ah-dee-OPH-oh-rah), which is an impressive sounding Greek term meaning roughly “neither right nor wrong.”
 Capitalizing ‘God pronouns’ is a practice we humans devised based on a sense of personal piety rather than it being a question of morality (obedience to God’s expressed will).
 We can be quite sure that the Almighty is not concerned with this detail since He, who knows our hearts intimately, doesn’t have to scrutinize our writing style to know whether we honor Him!

 The thing about adiaphora is that though a practice may have no moral weight in itself, we do commit a wrong when we impose it on others as if it did.
-For example, if this writer were to “lay a guilt trip” on the readers who chose to not capitalize pronouns used for God, that would be falsely creating a sin where none exists – and that IS a sin!
-So with regard to this practice – please feel free to do as you like!
+For example, if this writer were to “lay a guilt trip” on the those who chose to not capitalize pronouns used for God, that would be falsely creating a sin where none exists – and that IS a sin!
+So with regard to this practice – you can feel free to adopt the style that you feel most comfortable with – there’s neither a ‘right’ nor a ‘wrong.’